OpenSignLabs/OpenSign/docs/docs/self-host/docker/run-locally.md

 ---
-title: Localhost Setup with Docker
+title: Localhost OpenSign™ Setup with Docker on Linux/MacOS
 ---
 import ReactPlayer from 'react-player';